 About Ursula K. Le Guin

 Ursula Kroeber Le Guin (1929-2018) was a celebrated and beloved author of 21 novels, 11 volumes of short stories, four collections of essays, 12 children’s books, six volumes of poetry and four of translation.
-The breadth and imagination of her work earned her six Nebulas, seven Hugos, and SFWA’s Grand Master, along with the PEN/Malamud and many other awards.
+The breadth and imagination of her work earned her six Nebulas, nine Hugos, and SFWA’s Grand Master, along with the PEN/Malamud and many other awards.
 In 2014 she was awarded the National Book Foundation Medal for Distinguished Contribution to American Letters, and in 2016 joined the short list of authors to be published in their lifetimes by the Library of America.

 Ursula Kroeber was born in 1929 and grew up in Berkeley, California.
 Her parents were anthropologist Alfred Kroeber and writer Theodora Kroeber, author of Ishi.
 She attended Radcliffe College and did graduate work at Columbia University.
 She married historian Charles A. Le Guin, in Paris in 1953; they lived in Portland, Oregon, beginning in 1958, and had three children and four grandchildren.
 Le Guin died peacefully in her home in January, 2018.

 Few American writers have done work of such high quality in so many forms.
 Her oeuvre comprises 23 novels, 12 volumes of short stories and novellas, 11 volumes of poetry, 13 children’s books, eight collections of essays, and four volumes of translation.
 Le Guin’s major titles have been translated into 42 languages and have remained in print, often for over half a century.
 Her fantasy novel A Wizard of Earthsea, the first in a related group of six books and one short story, has sold millions of copies worldwide.